Under Covid lockdown, Long Jeeh folk appeal for permission to harvest paddy - Borneo Post Online

-Their village security and development committee secretary Johnny Selong, made the appeal for the leeway on behalf of their headman Apoi Ukeng and his fellow villagers today as it was now their harvesting time.
+Their village security and development committee secretary Johnny Selong, made the appeal for the leeway on behalf of their headman Apoi Ukeng and his fellow villagers yesterday as it is now their harvesting time.

 “No doubt during this 14-day quarantine time, the GPS government is providing us with food assistance.
 However we are worried that our paddy will wither and cannot be harvested should the quarantine and lockdown period be prolonged,” he said.